kaltura/developer-platform-docs/documentation/Live_Stream-and-Broadcast-Events/Introduction-to-Scheduling-and-Managing-Resources.md

 ### On the Kaltura Platform

 1. Create an event for a future date (`scheduleEvent.add` API action or via BulkUpload/DropFolder sync).
-2. Set recording / encoding device as a resource for the scheduled event (`scheduleResource.add` and `scheduleEventResource.add`).
+2. Set recording / encoding device as a resource for the scheduled event
 3. Define a Kaltura Entry as template entry for the event that includes the desired metadata for the recorded or live entry resulting from the scheduled event (including any information on how to publish the entry; co-editors, description/title, etc.).

 ### On the device